daniellaskinner/bankingApp/README.md

 Method: GET

-API returns a response object as JSON with accounts stored in accountsData property as aan array of objects:
+API returns a response object as JSON with accounts stored in accountsData property as an array of objects:

+Success: status 200
 ```
 {
 "status":404,